 Under this policy, as approved by the Board of Trustees and routinely reviewed, the endowment assets are intended to maximize real total return over the long term (rolling five (5) year periods) while minimizing the risk of not achieving returns over any twelve (12) month period through the diversification of investments within the prescribed classes.
-Real total return is defined as the sum of capital appreciation (or loss) and current income (dividends and interest) adjusted for inflation by the U.S. Consumer Price Index.
-Actual returns in any given year may vary from this amount.
+The Society's investment manager targets a diversified asset allocation that places a greater emphasis on equity-based investments to achieve its long-term return objectives within prudent risk constraints.